The North Atlantic right whale, which lives and hunts in Canadian waters, is one of the most endangered species of large whales in the world.

 - Temporarily in dynamic shipping zones (zones A, B, C, D, E in the map above) for 15 days following the detection of at least one North Atlantic right whale in or near the dynamic shipping zone.

-Vessels transiting through the Cabot Strait from April 20 to June 28 and from September 28 to November 15 are also asked to reduce their speed to no more than 10 knots, as part of the third and final year of a trial voluntary ship slowdown.6
+Vessels transiting through the Cabot Strait from April 19 to June 27, 2023 and from September 27 to November 15, 2023, are also asked to reduce their speed to no more than 10 knots, as part of a voluntary ship slowdown.6

 Oversight and enforcement of protective measures